lmh4686/T2A2-_assessment/README.md

 <img src="docs/avdb.png">

-Same issue with the stocks table, but if it's implemented in database the second line of the `Foreign-Key constraints:` will be changed to :
+Same issue with the stocks table, but if it's implemented in database the second line in the `Foreign-Key constraints:` will have `ON DELETE CASCADE` at the end as such :
 ```
 "assigned_vehicles_stock_id_fkey" FOREIGN KEY (stock_id) REFERENCES stocks(id) ON DELETE CASCADE
 ```